Ben Bowen's Blog

 Not very many C# programmers will ever need to do much with P/Invoke (Microsoft's technology for interoperation with legacy or native codebases), but for those of us who do, I've amassed a few little tips that aren't always included in the various tutorials found on the 'net....

-Two Decades of C#: A Reference - C# 9
+Complete C# Quick Reference - C# 9

 // Summarizing features in C# 9.